-Staff roles and responsibilities School principal The principal as Nominated Supervisor, Educational Leader and Responsible Person holds primary responsibility for the preschool.
-The principal is responsible for ensuring: the preschool is compliant with legislative standards related to this procedure at all times all staff involved in the preschool are familiar with and implement this procedure all procedures are current and reviewed as part of a continuous cycle of self-assessment.
+Staff roles and respo nsibilities School principal The principal as Nominated Supervisor, Educational Leader and Responsible Person holds primary responsibility for the preschool.
+The principal is responsible for ensuring: the preschool is compliant with legislative standards related to this procedure at all times all staff involved in the preschool are familiar with and implement this procedure all procedures are current and reviewed as part of a continuous cycle of self- assessment.
+Preschool supervisor (If applicable, otherwise duties are assumed by the school principal) The preschool supervisor supports the principal in their role and is responsible for leading the review of this procedure through a process of self-assessment and critical reflection. reflecting on how this procedure is informed by relevant recognised authorities. planning and discussing ways to engage with families and communities, including how changes are communicated

-Preschool supervisor The preschool supervisor supports the principal in their role and is responsible for - leading the review of this procedure through a process of self-assessment and critical reflection. reflecting on how this procedure is informed by relevant recognised authorities planning and discussing ways to engage with families and communities, including how changes are communicated developing strategies to induct all staff when procedures are updated to ensure practice is embedded.
-Preschool The preschool educators are responsible for working with leadership to ensure: educators including K-6 all staff in the preschool and daily practices comply with this staff, relief staff and procedure casual staff storing this procedure in the preschool, and making it accessible to all staff, families, visitors and volunteers being actively involved in the review of this procedure, at least annually, or as required • ensuring the details of this procedure's review are documented. analysing complaints, incidents or issues and what the implications are for the updates to this procedure.
+• developing strategies to induct all staff when procedures are updated to ensure practice is embedded.
+Preschool educators including K-6 staff, relief staff and casual staff The preschool educators are responsible for working with leadership to ensure: all staff in the preschool and daily practices comply with this procedure storing this procedure in the preschool, and making it accessible to all staff, families, visitors and volunteers being actively involved in the review of this procedure, at least annually, or as required ensuring the details of this procedure's review are documented. analysing complaints, incidents or issues and what the implications are for the updates to this procedure.